seejohnrun/redis-repeater/README.md

 If you specify a queue named `resque:queue:*`, all of your resque queues will be repeated

+Lower repeats on individual queues will override these.

 ## Maintaining Counts

 In config.yml, if you include `maintain_count:true`, counts will be maintained for the number of repeated items in queues named: `redis-repeater:#{queue_name}:count`